leklachu/endless-sky-syndicate/flow.md

 matter...), are facing recession.
 Can you help them avoid it and get to new prosperity?

-- will vary a bit depending on whether the terrorist strike has happened
-  - or can modify the terror event to only happen when you're at right place in mission
 - help transport fissile material to clink and/or near-navy-base could happen only if terror attack not yet happened
-  - this mission could happen early in bootstraps
+  + In bootstraps
+  + depending on whether the terrorist strike has happened

 Participate in FW events

 - encourage/exploit/benefit-from Navy expansion
-- escorts to Tarazed: Wolf Pack attacks on the return leg
 - participate in supplying pirate-alphas with nukes, without really knowing what's going on
 - try to capture Ijs (before rescued by FW protagonist)
 - 10T parts to Tundra/Cebalrai for FW Pirate Diplomacy Thule